allain/formii/README.md

 # formii

-A simple form builder intended to be used with browserify.
-The eventual goal is to be able to take some of the grunt work out of building an admin portal.
+A simple form data-binding and builder tool for use with browserify.

+Performs data binding against a JSON object that changes based on what the form looks like.

 ## Installation